Gott50/Gott50.github.io/_drafts/2017-09-10-installing-arch-manjaro-on-alienware-15-r3.md

 ## The Kernel chooses the User
-Our Machine the Alienware 15 R3 is only compatible with two Kernels of Manjaro 17.1.17:
+At this time our Machine the Alienware 15 R3 is only compatible with two Kernels of Manjaro 17.1.17:
     - 4.14-rt
     - 4.14 Fallback